shirleyfyx/Country-Search/README.md

 ### Styling:

 The application uses custom CSS for styling, ensuring a unique look and feel.
 Specific styles have been applied for the weather information, flag display, and responsiveness.

+Please check out the website and learn more about your country: https://shirleyfyx.github.io/Country-Search/